contaware/py-docs-notes/README.md

 ## Functions

-The passed number of arguments must much the function definition, except for the default arguments which are optional:
+The passed number of arguments must match the function definition, except for the default arguments which are optional:

 ```py
 def my_calc(x, y):